Hospital Visitors Direction (No. 20)

 On 29 January 2020, under the Public Health Act 2005, the Minister for Health and Minister for Ambulance Services made an order declaring a public health emergency in relation to coronavirus disease (COVID-19).
 The public health emergency area specified in the order is for ‘all of Queensland’.
-Its duration has been extended by regulation to 31 December 2020 and may be further extended.
+Its duration has been extended by regulation to 29 June 2021 and may be further extended.

 Further to this declaration, l, Dr Jeannette Young, Chief Health Officer, reasonably believe it is necessary to give the following directions pursuant to the powers under s 362B of the Public Health Act 2005 to assist in containing, or to respond to, the spread of COVID-19 within the community.

 This Public Health Direction is to be read in conjunction with other Public Health Directions issued under section 362B of the Public Health Act 2005 that have not expired or been revoked.

-This Public Health Direction may be referred to as the Hospital Visitors Direction (No. 6).
+This Public Health Direction may be referred to as the Hospital Visitors Direction (No. 20).

-- The Hospital Visitors Direction (No. 5) made on on 10 July 2020 is revoked from 8:00 am on 22 August 2020.
+The Hospital Visitors Direction (No. 19) made on 28 April 2021 is revoked from 1.00am on 26 May 2021.